 - o.
-This school ensures that children with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - p.
+This school ensures that children with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are be able to access the activities proposed, how provided. - p.
 If a child is missing a lot of time at school, they have limited concentration or they are frequently tired, all teachers at this school understand that this may be due to their medical condition. - q.
 Teachers at this school are aware of the potential for children with medical conditions to have special educational needs (SEN).
-Children with medical conditions who are finding it difficult to keep up with their studies are referred to the SEN coordinator.
-The school's SEN coordinator consults the child, parents and the child's healthcare professional to ensure the effect of the child's condition on their schoolwork is properly considered.
+Children with medical conditions who are are referred to the SEN coordinator.
+The school's SEN coordinator consults the child, parents and the child's healthcare professional from the venue for the child.
+Permission is their schoolwork is properly considered. - r.
+This school ensures that lessons about